Introduction: Why Material Selection Matters in Industrial Procurement

 Q1: Is 4130 easier to weld than 4140?

 Yes.
-4130 requires little or no preheat, while 4140 needs strict heat control to avoid cracks.
+4130 usually requires little or no preheat, while 4140 needs stricter heat control to avoid cracking.

 Q2: Can both be heat treated?

-Absolutely.
-4130 responds best to normalization or tempered cycles, while 4140 is ideal for quench and temper.
+Yes.
+4130 responds well to normalization or tempered cycles, while 4140 is well suited for quench and temper.

 Q3: What’s the difference in machinability?